Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 - While the city is home to Harvard and many highly educated people, the general vibe is humble rather than pretentious.

 - Cambridge brings people of many different races and backgrounds together and is an enclave of diversity.
 Its closeness to Boston provides students with both a “small-school” setting, as well as a real urban city.

-- Harvard’s Peer Advising Fellows group estimates that about half of an incoming class are pre-med, and the Office of Career Services that, ultimately, about 17 percent of a given class will apply to medical school.
+- Harvard’s Peer Advising Fellows group estimates that about half of an incoming class is pre-med.
+The Office of Career Services states that about 17 percent of a given class will apply to medical school.

-- These statistics indicate that the academics are rigorous and that the pre-med route is competitive.
+- These statistics indicate that the academics are rigorous and the pre-med route is competitive.

 This makes Harvard another school that is ideal for students who have thoughtfully considered their reasoning behind this career path and are committed to it.

 Students who have clearer goals are more likely to do better during their freshmen year and stick with pre-med through graduation.

 This is not to say that Harvard neglects its freshmen, but they do put the onus on students to be proactive about seeking help.
 The help is certainly available:

 - Harvard invests in resources for its undergraduates and provides pre-med students with wonderful advising opportunities.

 - This includes a pre-health orientation seminar, a handbook with comprehensive information on pursuing a pre-med journey, drop-in advising hours at the Office of Career Services, and one-on-one meetings with advisors.